 Palliative treatment for advanced melanoma

 In some cases of advanced melanoma, the medical team may talk to you about palliative treatment.
-Palliative treatment aims to manage symptoms without trying to cure the disease.
-It can be used at any stage of advanced cancer to improve quality of life and does not mean giving up hope.
-Rather, it is about living for as long as possible in the most satisfying way you can.
+Palliative treatment aims to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
+It can be used at any stage of advanced cancer and does not mean giving up hope.
+Some people have palliative treatment as well as active treatment of the melanoma.

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, practical, emotional, spiritual and social needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, social and spiritual needs.
 The team also supports families and carers.

 Video: What is Palliative Care?